ENG498-JCDD/Team4/src/processing/processing-SQ3.md

 import {downloadAsCSV} from "../utils/utils.js";

 ```
-**This loads all five years of data we are interested in, since we want to focus on 2020-2024, we must load and map all years to combine into one array we can iterate over.
-Data that is used is from BLS(Wages) and Zillow(Rent).**
+This loads all five years of data we are interested in, since we want to focus on 2020-2024, we must load and map all years to combine into one array we can iterate over.
+Data that is used is from BLS (Wages) and Zillow (Rent).

+### 1. Load the CSVs
 ```js
 // Load the CSV's
 const wages2020 = FileAttachment("../data/SQ3-Data/2020wages.csv").csv({typed: true})